-Cohort Retention Analysis 101: How to Measure User Retention?
+Cohort Retention Analysis 101: How to Measure User Retention?10 min read

 What is cohort retention analysis?
-How do you leverage it to reduce churn and improve your retention rates?
+And how do you leverage it to reduce churn, including early churn through improved user onboarding experiences, and boost your retention rates?

 What is cohort retention analysis?